101br03k/sh-reviews/README.md

 - **Image popup**: Click on a review image to view it larger in an overlay.
 - **SQLite database** for data persistence.
 - **Automatic database and upload folder creation** on first run.
+- **Multiple images per review**: Attach several images to each review.
+You can add, preview, and remove images when submitting or editing.

 ---